cbrwx/LSTM_forecasting/README.md

 - Importing required libraries: The script starts by importing the required libraries such as pandas, numpy, scikit-learn, matplotlib and Keras.

-- Data preparation: The script reads a CSV file containing the historical data of a cryptocurrency, specifically Bitcoin, and stores it in a pandas dataframe.
+- Data preparation: The script reads a CSV file containing the historical data of a any stock/currency/crypto, and stores it in a pandas dataframe.
 Then, it sorts the data based on the 'Date' column and selects the 'Open', 'High', 'Low', 'Close' and 'Volume' columns as the features to be used for predictions.
 The feature data is then scaled to the range of (0,1) using MinMaxScaler.
 Finally, the data is split into training and test sets with 80% of the data being used for training and the remaining 20% being used for testing.

 - Data processing: The script defines a function 'create_dataset' to convert the feature data into a time series dataset.
 The function takes the feature data as an input and returns two arrays, 'dataX' and 'dataY', where 'dataX' represents the input sequence and 'dataY' represents the target.
 The script uses a 'look_back' argument to specify the number of time steps to be included in the input sequence, in this case, it's 7.
 The input data is then reshaped to fit the LSTM model.